joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part3.md

 ## Wrapping things up.

-Thats it.
+Awesome!!
 We wave a fully functional [GraphQL](http://graphql.org/) backend served by [Drupal](https://drupal.org), where we had to configure close to nothing thanks to [Contenta](http://www.contentacms.org/).

 I want to thank [Mateu Aguiló Bosch](https://twitter.com/e0ipso) for all the constant help in the Contenta slack channel and awesome work with the Contenta Simple auth module and documentation (awesome videos) and so much more that I dont have time to name all of it, all the contenta people in the Slack channel (they are too many to be named), [Sebastian Siemssen](https://twitter.com/thefubhy?lang=en) and [Philipp Melab](https://twitter.com/pmelab?lang=en) on the awesome work with the GraphQL module and help working through some issues with my authentication, and also [Justin Winter](https://twitter.com/Justinlwinter) for providing me with his [own sample of mutations](https://github.com/justinlevi/graphql_custom_mutation_react) that served as a basis for my own implementation.